DiffuserLite: Towards Real-time Diffusion Planning: Preliminaries

 \section{Preliminaries}

 \textbf{Problem Setup:} Consider a system governed by discrete-time dynamics $o_{t+1}=f(o_t, a_t)$ at state $o_t$ given an action $a_t$.
-A trajectory $\bm x=[x_0,\cdots,x_{T-1}]$ can be a sequence of states $x_t=o_t$ or state-action pairs $x_t=(o_t,a_t)$, where $T$ is the planning horizon.
-Each trajectory can be mapped to a unique property $\bm c$.
-Diffusion planning aims to find a trajectory that exhibits a property that is closest to the target:
+A trajectory $\bm x=[x_0,\cdots,x_{T-1}]$ can be either a sequence of states $x_t=o_t$ or state-action pairs $x_t=(o_t,a_t)$, where $T$ is the planning horizon.
+Each trajectory can be mapped to a property $\bm c$.
+Diffusion planning aims to find a trajectory that exhibits a property closest to the target:

 where $d$ is a certain distance metric, $\mathcal{C}$ is a critic that maps a trajectory to the property it exhibits, and $c_{\text{target}}$ is the target property.
-An action $a_t$ to be executed is then extracted from the selected trajectory (\textit{state-action sequences}) or predicted by inverse dynamics model $a_t = h(o_t, o_{t+1})$ (\textit{state-only sequences}).
+The action to be executed $a_t$ is then extracted from the selected trajectory (\textit{state-action sequences}) or predicted by an inverse dynamic model $a_t = h(o_t, o_{t+1})$ (\textit{state-only sequences}).
 In the context of offline RL, it is a common choice to define the property as the corresponding cumulative reward $\mathcal C(\bm x)=\sum_{t=0}^{T-1}r(o_t, a_t)$ in previous works \citep{janner2022diffuser, ajay2023dd}.

 \textbf{Diffusion Models} assume an unknown trajectory distribution $q_0(\bm x_0)$, DMs define a forward process $\{x_s\}_{s\in[0,S]}$ with $S>0$.
-Starting with $\bm x_0$, \citet{kingma2021on} proved that one can obtain any $\bm x_s$ by solving the following stochastic differential equation (SDE):
+Starting with $\bm x_0$, previous work \citep{kingma2021on} proved that one can obtain any $\bm x_s$ by solving the following stochastic differential equation (SDE):